Muisca mummification: Other Colombian Andean mummies

 Muisca mummies have been discovered in Gachantivá, Iguaque, Villa de Leyva, Moniquirá, Socotá, Sogamoso, Tunja, Ubaté, Pisba, Usme and Suesca and mummies wrapped in cloths in Boavita, Tasco, Tópaga, Gámeza and Gachancipá.
 The mummies of Usme, discovered in 2007, revealed an extensive burial site of 30 ha.
 Oval and circular graves have been found, together with urns and some of the findings showed evidence of sacrifices.
 The 135 human remains have been dated to the 8th or 9th century until the 16th century AD.
 Evidence for alive burials were numerous and it is estimated it would take twenty years to fully analyse the site.

 Mummies by surrounding groups were found in Chiscas, Sierra Nevada del Cocuy (Lache), Muzo (Muzo people), Bucaramanga, La Belleza and Los Santos (Guane), Silos (Chitarero) and Ocaña (Mosquito culture).

 Until 2012, seventy mummies have been analysed in Colombia, of which 54 of the Chibcha-speaking people.
 The remaining 16 mummies have been found in the Serranía del Perijá and belonged to the Yuko culture.
 The majority of mummies discovered after the conquest were found in caves and represented scenes; they were organised in circles.
 In the Muisca history caves, together with lakes, waterfalls and rivers, have been important.
 In 1602, 150 mummies were discovered in a cave in Suesca, and were organised in a circle around the mummy of the cacique.
 The scene was completed with many small cotton cloths.
 The circular organisation around the cacique resembled the organisation of the Muisca villages, where the central bohío belonged to the ruler of the settlement.

 In 1885 Muisca scholar Liborio Zerda described a mummy of a young girl, found in a cave on the Toquilla paramo, at 4000 m altitude within the municipality of Aquitania.
 The mummy was wrapped in cotton mantles and decorated with golden objects.
 The body was eternalised in a squatting position.

-Some of the Muisca mummies found were so well conserved, that their facial expression didn't look like the people died hundreds of years ago.
+Some of the Muisca mummies found were so well conserved, that their facial expression did not look like the people died hundreds of years ago.

 The Zenú and Panche oriented their mummies with the head to the east, while the Muzo buried their dead with the head to the west.
 The Muisca commonly directed the heads of the deceased to the east, although other graves have been found oriented to the south.